Manager Business Unit

 Thirty young graduates from a wide range of sectors (telecommunication, IT, trade, construction, services, etc.) were trained with the support of Invest for Jobs between January and August 2021.
 At the end of the MBU programme, 13 participants found permanent jobs after months or even years of job research.
 Eight graduates obtained paid internships that could lead to long-term contracts.
 They are now working in local and international companies (ZARA Transit, TSP OFFSHORE SAL, ERIKSON BENIN, SITEL S.A, TOUTON NEGOCE CI) located in Abidjan and are looking forward to the future with optimism.

-The Manager Business Unit programme was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH within the framework of the Special Initiative on Training and Job Creation of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The Manager Business Unit programme was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH within the framework of the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 A project with

 Please refer to the Data Protection Statement for information about your rights and options for withdrawing your consent.

 Phone: +49 30 / 18 535-28 70 oder -24 51